Less Is More: Fast and Accurate Reasoning with Cross-Head Unified Sparse Attention: Observation

-As illustrated in \Cref{fig:failure_streaming_td}, both selection- and eviction-based sparse attention methods exhibit substantial attention recall degradation on the AIME-24 task, with degradation becoming more pronounced as decoding length increases.
-Specifically, selection-based approaches reach only 75\% attention recall, while eviction-based approaches fall below 65\%.
+As illustrated in \Cref{fig:failure_streaming_td}, both StreamingLLM and TidalDecode exhibit substantial attention recall degradation on the AIME-24 task, with degradation becoming more pronounced as decoding length increases.
+Specifically, TidalDecode reaches only 75\% attention recall, while StreamingLLM falls below 65\% due to a more static sparse attention pattern.
 Additionally, as shown in \Cref{fig:nith}, although TidalDecode achieves comparable attention recall on both AIME-24 and simpler retrieval tasks (e.g., needle-in-the-haystack), the reasoning tasks inherently involve much longer generation sequences.
 Consequently, inaccuracies from token selection accumulate over prolonged generation, significantly degrading the reasoning quality in sparse attention.
 These observations underscore the necessity for designing a selection approach capable of capturing critical tokens globally.